ministryofjustice/basm-move-generator/README.md

 - **Automation**:
   - Loops through a predefined list of Existing Prison Numbers to find and INACTIVE OUT record.
 Logs an error if non exists
 - **Issues**: Booking in the offender changes their state to ACTIVE IN which means they can't be reused for this scenario.
 Try not to book them in unless required

+### ✅ Is Multiple Match (Done)
+- **From Location**: Police Custody Suite or Court
+- **Name and DOB**: Cookie-Alias Cutter 1980-01-01
+- **Prison Number**: N/A
+- **PNC**: N/A
+- **Automation**: Uses predefined details that match a few records with the same alias.
+- **Issues**: Booking in the offender changes their state to ACTIVE IN.
+They will still generate a multiple match scenario, though anyone who is ACTIVE IN, won't be able to be booked in.

+Arrival matching multiple existing inactive prison record

 ### ❌ Is current booking from Police Custody Suite (Work in Progress)
 - **From Location**: Police Custody Suite